Wick Golden Valley local nature reserve

 Wick Golden Valley Nature Reserve contains a variety of habitats along the slopes and bottom of the valley, including a river corridor, woodland and grassland.
 These habitats have been heavily influenced by the quarrying and production of refined ochre that took place in the 20th century.

 “A paradise on our doorstep” – that’s how one local resident from Wick described the former ochre works site between Bristol and Bath.
-The site is now managed as a local nature reserve after the local community worked in partnership with the council and the landowners, Cemex, to formally declare the site in 2005.
+The site is now managed as a local nature reserve after the local community worked in partnership with the council and landowners, to formally declare the site in 2005.
 Since then work has been carried out to ensure the site is well managed – both for people and wildlife.
 Since 2008 we have received the prestigious Green Flag award in recognition of our achievements on site and in the community.

 The River Boyd runs through the site.
 A long stretch of the river corridor contained within the boundaries of the site has been straightened.
 There are some large old trees, including species that indicate ancient woodland.
 Other areas of woodland are dominated by sycamore.